namolnad/Finch/README.md

-# DiffFormatter
+# Finch

-DiffFormatter is a configurable way to output version-to-version diffs for Markdown-formatted release documentation.
-The utility makes several assumptions about the desired format, and utilizes commit "tag" formatting (`[cleanup] Remove legacy obj-c code`) to determine the appropriate section in which a commit should be placed.
+Finch is a configurable way to output version-to-version changelogs for your release documentation.
+The utility makes several assumptions about the desired format, and utilizes commit square-bracket "tag" formatting (`[cleanup] Remove legacy obj-c code`) to determine the appropriate section in which a commit should be placed.

+## Why 'Finch'?

+The name Finch is derived from the purpose of the application itself.
+It's primary goal is to make tracking the evolution of a product simple and straightforward.
+Because evolution is at the core of Finch, it seemed appropriate to name it after an evolutionary landmark, Darwin's [finches](https://bit.ly/2TJZlnb).

 # Installation

-DiffFormatter is currently only available by cloning this repository and running the command `make install` from the root of the cloned directory.
-This will install and link the DiffFormatter binary and will place a template config file at the following location `$HOME/.diffformatter/config.json.template`
+Finch is currently only available by cloning this repository and running the command `make install` from the root of the cloned directory.
+This will install and link the Finch binary and will place a template config file at the following location `$HOME/.finch/config.json.template`

 # Usage
 The first two arguments received must be the version strings, in order of: OLD_VERSION NEW_VERSION (branch or tag).
 Other accepted argurments are:
 1. The ability to hide the version header (`--no-show-version`)
 2. Release manager (`--release-manager`)
-3. Project directory (`--project-dir`) if DiffFormatter is not called from project directory
+3. Project directory (`--project-dir`) if Finch is not called from project directory
 4. Manual git diff (`--git-diff`).
 Must be received in format: git log --left-right --graph --cherry-pick --oneline --format=format:'&&&%H&&& - @@@%s@@@###%ae###' --date=short OLD_VERSION...NEW_VERSION
 5. Don't fetch origin before auto-generating diff (`--no-fetch`).
 6. Build number string to be included in version header (`--build-number`) Takes precedence over build number command in config.
 Example output: `6.19.1 (6258)`